flathub/io.github.ungoogled_software.ungoogled_chromium/README.md

 ### Extension points

-To avoid having to expose more of the host filesystem in the sandbox but still allowing extending Chromium, the following extension points are defined:
+To avoid having to expose more of the host file system in the sandbox but still allowing extending Chromium, the following extension points are defined:
 - io.github.ungoogled_software.ungoogled_chromium.Policy
 - io.github.ungoogled_software.ungoogled_chromium.Extension